What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 The flavors are unmatched to traditionally dried and cured flower

-One of the first things the people we met noticed about our Live Resin Flower is its wonderful aroma.
+One of the first things the people we met noticed about our Live Cured Flower is its wonderful aroma.
 That’s because this flower is preserved at the height of freshness, stabilizing terpene levels that conventionally dried and cured flower can’t match.
-Even the rarest of terpenes can be found in Live Resin Flower!
+Even the rarest of terpenes can be found in Live Cured Flower!

 The favoritism of flavor didn’t stop there.
-Other high praise for Live Resin Flower’s scent included:
+Other high praise for Live Cured Flower’s scent included:

 “I always think the best weed should taste good, and it shouldn’t taste like the basement.
 This is not the basement,” said legendary Detroit rapper and producer Trick Trick.